Lisa Scala - Intuitive Jewelry Designer & Metalsmith

 Designed with Soulful Intention!
 That’s my motto, and it’s what creating jewelry has always meant to me.

-I dove into all things art—sculpture, painting, jewelry, metalsmithing, design—and earned a degree in jewelry and metalsmithing at Maine College of Art.
+I dove into all thing’s art—sculpture, painting, jewelry, metalsmithing, design—and earned a degree in jewelry and metalsmithing at Maine College of Art.
 My confidence grew, and the possibilities unfolded.

 Today I am a successful businesswoman with my own gallery in Georgetown, Massachusetts.
-I’ve received awards from arts organizations and had my jewelry featured at high-end galleries across the US.
+I’ve received awards from arts organizations and have my jewelry featured at high-end galleries across the US.
 I also run an apprenticeship program for aspiring jewelers.
 I own my dyslexia and make it work for me.

 MY DESIGN PROCESS